andrei-akopian/BraveUniversityWebpagesGoggle/README.md

 # Some thoughts

 For higher quality results one could refine a list of "top" universities from around the world, and exclude any small ones.
+Also, when searching for general terms noname universities show up with their main websites, no personal webpages really show up...
+[Searching Hackernews still gives better results](https://hn.algolia.com/)

 Due to the language divide, a majority of entities on the list will never actually show up or contribute to the results.
 There is probably a better way to handele this caveat.